Get A Fresh Start By Expunging Or Sealing Your Criminal Record In Jacksonville

 Will the record completely disappear?

-Can a record of a conviction be sealed or expunged?
+Can a record of a conviction be sealed or expunged in Duval County?

 Unfortunately, sealing and expungement of records is not available for any charges for which the person was convicted.
 It is primarily for individuals who have had a run-in with the criminal justice system (arrest and/or charges) that were ultimately dropped or otherwise didn’t end in a conviction.